Romance Novel Editors

 A romance is a human story of connection showcasing one of our most basic needs—the need for companionship.

-An experienced romance novel editor will be able to show you whether your emotional conflict keeps the lovers apart to the end, or if you’ve allowed them to unite prematurely, relying on external conflict to finish out the plot.
-Romance editors have seen it all—an author needn’t worry about the presentation of love scenes.
-An experienced romance book editor can analyze the presentation of human courtship and help you see where it follows natural patterns (believable) or where it goes out of order (not believable) so your reader falls in love alongside your characters.
+An experienced romance novel editor can help you keep the emotional conflict going until the end if you’ve allowed them to unite prematurely.
+A romance editor analyzes the presentation of human courtship and helps you see where it follows natural patterns (believable) or where it goes out of order (not believable) so your reader falls in love alongside your characters.

 Our Romance Editors